How to find the motivation to study

 Perhaps you need to write the opening paragraph of a report.
 Give yourself twenty minutes to do it.
 Tell yourself that when you’re done, you can spend ten minutes on social media (set a timer!), or have a favourite treat.

-You may find that once you start the task, your motivation will kick in.
-You’ll get into the flow and find yourself wanting to spend more time on it.
+You may find that once you start working, your motivation will kick in.
+You’ll get into the flow and find yourself wanting to spend more time on the task at hand.

 For some people, music can assist with studying.
 The sound of your favourite tunes (or classical music) can drown out distractions.

 Put together a playlist of songs that motivates you to study.
-Make sure you choose music that aids in your study, rather than becoming intrusive.
+Make sure you choose music that aids in your study, rather than becoming distracting.

 Need some fresh tunes?
 Find out what's happening in VU's music community, where you can listen to some of the songs our students and staff are creating.